Brother Michael Green Rector

 Stacey Pavljuk Financial and Administrative Officer

-Stacey has a background in a variety of administration roles and recently was managing a rural outback motel.
+Stacey has extensive administration experience and most recently managed a rural outback motel before commencing at Aquinas College in 2017.
 Coming from a large European family, she relates well to students of all ages and backgrounds.
-As well as working closely with the Admissions Officer in the front office, Stacey is also responsible for handling student keys, day-to-day accounts and clerical work.
+As well as working closely with the Registrar in the front office, Stacey is also responsible for handling student keys, accounts and clerical work.

 David Laughton Groundsperson

 Born in the UK, David was educated in England, Northern Ireland, NSW and SA.
 David’s occupations have included: process worker, fruit picker, taxi driver, courier and child-carer.
 In 2006, David came to Aquinas to take up the position of goundsman/gardener.
 David is a keen environmentalist.